When Zillow Group pivoted from an advertising-based business model to algorithm-based home-flipping in 2018, its executives knew this day would come.

 Zillow and other tech-driven companies were able to refine their technology enough to make tiny profits on cookie-cutter houses in deserts and small metropolitan areas.

-But to make $20 billion a year in revenue from Zillow Offers within five years as executives boldly projected, Zillow would need to crack major coastal markets, where homes are at least twice as expensive, and sales can change dramatically from one block to the next.
+But to make $20 billion a year in revenue from Zillow Offers within five years as executives boldly projected, Zillow would need to crack major coastal markets, where homes are at least twice as expensive, and prices can change dramatically from one block to the next.
 To not do iBuying would represent an “existential threat” to the $8.5 billion company, CEO Rich Barton said in October.

 “L.A. is easily the biggest and most complex market that we are going into,” said Wacksman.
 “It is not a market, but a whole bunch of markets.
 Of the ones that we’ve opened in, it’s the biggest geographically, population and the average home price.”